Doobon coat: Design

 The Doobon coat is a padded garment of military-grade construction, comprising a waterproof outer layer made of 100% Dacron and an inner layer made of 100% Nylon, with a lining in between filled with hollow synthetic fibers and Acrylon for insulation, designed to retain the wearer's body temperature and shield him from the harsh weather conditions typically found on cold climates.
 It has one inner pistol pocket placed near the upper left sleeve and two outer built-in slashed side pockets, sleeves reinforced at the elbow by oval-shaped patches, stretchable cuffs, shoulder straps, functional drawstrings at both waist and hood that provide additional warmth and comfort, and a regular insulated hood provided with slots for use with communications gear.
-The coat has a double front fly closure, comprising a full length metal zipper with a four-metal press studded storm flap.
+The coat has a double front fly closure, comprising a full length metal zipper with a storm flap secured by four metal press studs and weights 1.25 kg.

 Variants

+Israeli variants

 The IAF blue female parka differs from the male variant in that it has no slots in the hood for headphones, and has outer plastic closures in the front fly.